 TRL (Technology Readiness Level): Scale for measuring the development status of innovative technologies based on systematic analysis.
-It indicates in nine stages how far developed an assessed technology is.
-The first TRL scheme was developed by NASA.
-The Horizon 2020 programme uses the following adaption:
+It indicates in nine stages how far developed the assessed technology is.
+Based on the standard E DIN ISO 16290:2014-12 (D/E) the TRL system was adapted for the Horizon 2020 scheme and is based on the following stages: